 What is the difference between MAS Table Top Pro and MAS Art Pro epoxy?
 Because they’re both 1:1 products that cure clear, there is some overlap in their applications.

 Here are some applications you can use each of them for!

 Art – Use Art Pro or Table Top Pro

 Art Pro is a system developed for artists!
-It has a long gel time, thick viscosity and UV inhibitors, which makes it a great choice for artists.
-You can add a variety of pigments to it to add color to your work including alcohol inks, acrylic paint and mica powders.
+It has a long gel time, thick viscosity and UV inhibitors, which makes it a great choice for art projects.
+Add color to your epoxy with epoxy dyes like alcohol inks, acrylic paint and mica powders.

-Our customers love both products for lacing applications!
+Our customers love both products for resin ocean lacing applications!

 Tabletop Applications – Use Table Top Pro

 Use Table Top Pro for coating bars and tables.
 While Art Pro has UV additives and may be tempting to use, Table Top Pro offers a higher hardness and heat deflection temperatures which make it the best choice for that application.

 Some of our experienced resin artists have experimented with and love FLAG resin.
 FLAG is compatible with the three speeds of hardener in the 2:1 system.
 Use Fast, Medium or Slow Hardener to create different effects or increase your turnaround time on projects.

 Should I use Table Top Pro or Deep Pour?